 However, some insurance plans, such as Medicare Advantage, offer optional hearing benefits at an additional cost.
-These plans often include coverage for hearing tests and hearing aid fittings, as well as for the device itself.
+These plans often include coverage for hearing tests, hearing aid fittings, and the device itself.

 Individuals can check their health insurance plan documents to see whether their plan covers a hearing aid.

-Healthcare plans that do include benefits for hearing aids may vary in terms of the coverage, which may include:
+Healthcare plans that include hearing aid benefits can vary in coverage, which may include:

 - coverage of the partial costs of a hearing aid up to a set amount